 Planning your stop in Kep

 Kep is a sleepy little seaside town blossoming with greenery.
 It’s a popular vacation spot among Khmer locals, but less international tourists visit here.
 If you’ve been craving some relaxation, hiking trails, beachfront, great seafood, and beautiful sunsets, Kep may just be your heaven on earth.
 There isn’t much to do here (which is really what makes it such a charming place), so you only need a day or two here, especially if you’re short on time.

-By Bus: Located just 4 hours from Phnom Penh ($8) or 1 hour from Kampot ($4), this is an easy bus ride.
+Located just 4 hours from Phnom Penh ($8) or 1 hour from Kampot ($4), this is an easy bus ride.

 Kep National Park is the only place you can hike without a guide in Cambodia, as the area has been completely cleared of landmines and unexploded ordnance.
 A trail system snakes around the park and it’s a great place to take a 2 hour stroll or peddle a mountain bike through.
 The Led Zep Cafe makes for a nice spot to rest your feet and quench your thirst in the park.

 Taking in a sunset at the Sailing Club

 This swanky spot on the beach is a great place to grab a sunset drink and take in the incredible view over the ocean.
 It’s not cheap, but it’s also not as expensive as you might think when you first lay eyes on it.